aliddell/alanliddell.com/content/about.md

 I usually listen to classical music or jazz at home.
 If I really want to concentrate I might put on something more [atmospheric](https://www.youtube.com/playlist?list=OLAK5uy_me_VUSOM-q8R9f7EIWEYtDAujpMKq8QgI), even [doomy](https://www.youtube.com/watch?v=7aDpCIDYDc8).
-I also like band like Ladytron and Massive Attack, and the absolute classics like Pink Floyd, Jethro Tull, or Rush, and I dig [stoner metal](https://www.youtube.com/channel/UCknVpWR6m2Ijzkqo-aPXs_g) as a style.
+I also like bands like Ladytron and Massive Attack, and the absolute classics like Pink Floyd, Jethro Tull, or Rush, and I dig [stoner metal](https://www.youtube.com/channel/UCknVpWR6m2Ijzkqo-aPXs_g) as a style.

 I don't get to play much anymore, but at one point I was the bassist for the 1st Marine Division band, and I still have many instruments, most of them stringed, now mostly gathering dust.
 When my kids get older, maybe I'll play some more.